grtjn/ml-visjs-graph.js/README.md

           }
         }

-- Don't use v-show on containers wrapping the graph, or use an extra v-if to re-insert the graph as soon as it gets exposed.
+- Don't use v-show but v-if to hide containers wrapping the graph, or use an extra v-if to re-insert the graph as soon as it gets exposed.
 Adding visjs graphs to hidden containers causes their canvas to malfunction.

 ## Development